Vintage emporiums, expert jewellers and handmade craft shops – it’s never been more important to support your local independents.

-A treasure trove of unique gifts and homeware, Our Handmade Collective is one of the best independents in Leeds.
+A treasure trove of unique gifts and homeware, Our Handmade Collective is one of the best independents in Leeds located in Grand Arcade.
 Everything they sell has been lovingly handmade by 70 local crafters, giving each piece a personal touch that you just can’t find at high-street stores.
 There are ornaments, cushions, prints, jewellery and more, so if you’re out to do some gift shopping, you’re sure to find something special here.

 Our Handmade Collective, Grand Arcade, Leeds, West Yorkshire, LS1 6PG.

 Seagulls is an independent paint shop with a difference.
 They collect, re-process and re-sell leftover paints, so nothing goes to waste.
 That means you can pick up top quality tins of paint at a snip.
 It’s also a social enterprise, with profits being channelled back into the business to fund community projects in Leeds.
 Stock up on eco-friendly soaps, shampoos and body care products at the adjoining refills shop.